 Take day trips to the verdant Banaue Rice Terraces, the picturesque Pinatubo Crater, the old naval area of Subic Bay, and the delightful Hidden Valley Springs, and spend time exploring the energetic Bonifacio Global City.

 Whether you’re into history, culture, art, nature, relaxation, or offbeat attractions, you’ll find many amazing places to visit in Manila.
+To help you plan your trip, check out our Manila itinerary for even more things to do in Manila.

 Yay for transparency!
 Some of the links in this post are affiliate links.
 This means that if you book your accommodation through the site, The Broke Backpacker will earn a small commission at no extra cost to you.
 Your support helps me keep the site going.